-An inpatient bed needs to be available in a timely way for the person to be returned to that would allow continuity of clinical team and care and treatment.
-It is not necessary to have an identified bed per person on s17(3) leave, however a bed must be able to be made available in a timely manner should suspension of leave and a return to hospital be necessary.
-For people with learning disability and or autism any return to hospital would ideally be back to a clinical team that already knows the person so that care and treatment is not delayed or pathways lengthened by a 'getting to know you' process.
+An inpatient bed needs to be available for the person to be recalled into that would allow continuity of clinical team and care and treatment.
+It is not necessary to have an identified bed per person on s17(3) leave, however a bed must be able to be made available in a timely manner should recall be necessary.
+For people with learning disability and or autism any recall would ideally be back to a clinical team that already know the person so that care and treatment is not delayed nor pathways lengthened by a 'getting to know you' process.

-The patient, by virtue of being detained under MHA, may be unable to access a full entitlement of benefits, including housing benefit, and as such any financial difference between benefits received and the cost of a community lifestyle may have to be funded by the commissioning body.
-But specialist advice in this regard may be required on a case by case basis as according to Jones' MHA Manual25:
+The patient, by virtue of being detained under MHA, may be unable to access a full entitlement of benefits including housing benefit and as such any financial difference between benefits received and the cost of a community lifestyle may have to be funded by the commissioning body.
+But specialist advice in this regard may be required on a case by case basis as according to Jones' MHA Manual27:

-'A patient who has been granted leave of absence to reside in the community has been discharged from the hospital for the purposes of the social security legislation, although he has not been discharged from the section that provides the authority for his continued liability to be detained.
-There is no requirement for the hospital to keep a bed open for the patient while he is on long-term leave of absence.'
+'A patient who has been granted leave of absence to reside in the community has been discharged from the hospital for the purposes of the social security legislation, although he has not been discharged from the section that provides the authority for his continued liability to be detained.'